IBM/EEL-agentic-ai-bootcamp/docs/labs/lab7.md

 You create a new action from scratch when you want to define each step of your action in your conversation.
 You can define the steps with or without conditions, which help you to control the customer responses.

-You can also use the AI-guided and skill-based actions that you created as subactions for your steps.
+You can also use the AI-guided and skill-based actions that you created as sub actions for your steps.
 Its enables to the possibility to pass generated values between these actions to use as you want.
-For more information about how to use AI-guided and skill-based actions as subactions.
+For more information about how to use AI-guided and skill-based actions as sub actions.

 ## To create an action from scratch, do the following steps: